rcprcp/Monitor/README.md

 # **Monitor**

 This is a prototype program to instrument a given Java program to find call counts and elapsed time per routine.
+It needs to be expanded to track objects in the heap and inbound and outbound socket communication.

-Also, we can probably determine the number of classes in the class loader which invoked the agent code.
+We can probably determine the number of classes in the class loader which invoked the agent code.
+This is implemented - it's available in a JMX MBean.

-This program needs a configuration file.
+This program uses a configuration file.
 The configuration file's location is controlled by the MONITOR_PROPERTIES environment variable.
 The configuration file can have any name.

 The format of the configuration file is "key=value"; it is parsed into a Java Properties object.